hartwigmedical/hmftools/sage/README2.md

 Phasing somatic and germline variants together can also aid in understanding somatic mechanisms - for example if the germline has a 6 base deletion in a microsatellite and the tumor has a 7 base deletion, then the likely somatic mechanism is a 1 base deletion.

-Phasing is also important for function impact particularly in 2 prominent cases:
+Phasing is also important for functional impact particularly in 2 prominent cases:
   - 2 nearby phased frameshift variants can lead to an inframe (and potentially activating) INDEL; and
   - 2 phased synonymous SNVs in the same codon could potentially cause a nonsense or missense effect together.